cilium/cilium.io/src/posts/2026-04-25-understanding-kubernetes-networking/index.md

 While Kubernetes manages DNS records, Cilium handles high-performance routing that makes discovery work at scale.

-- eBPF vs. iptables: traditionally kube-proxy uses iptables rules to route traffic.
+- eBPF vs. iptables: Traditionally, kube-proxy uses iptables rules to route traffic.
 Cilium replaces this with eBPF hash lookup tables, which are very optimized.
 - DNS queries visibility: With Hubble, you can see which pods are querying DNS records and whether those queries are succeeding or not.
 - DNS proxy: Cilium uses a DNS proxy to listen for DNS traffic.
 This adds a layer of granularity for security enforcement.
 This allows you to write security policies based on FQDN and not only IPs.